dKS

 What the paper establishes

-• Linear sample complexity.
-Estimating dKS from a sample needs only about (1/ε²)(d + log(1/δ)) points — linear in the dimension d.
+- Linear sample complexity.
+Estimating dKS from a sample needs only about

-• A finite-sample-valid two-sample test.
+O(n log n)in two dimensions, matching the classic one-dimensional case, with poly-logarithmic factors in three and four dimensions.
+Beyond four dimensions, a near-linear algorithm would refute a widely held complexity conjecture, so this range is essentially the limit. - A finite-sample-valid two-sample test.
 From these algorithms we derive a two-sample hypothesis test that runs in those near-linear times and provides a guaranteed, finite-sample upper bound on the false-rejection (Type I) probability — not the asymptotic or Monte-Carlo approximation that earlier multi-dimensional KS tests relied on.

 The most widely used multi-dimensional KS variant, quad-KS, anchors its rectangles at the data points.
 We show this makes it unstable: adding or removing a single point can change the distance substantially, so no sample-complexity guarantee is possible for it. dKS avoids this by construction — which is precisely what enables the guarantees above.